The ongoing problem of fly-tipping in the South East

 Domestic Waste Incidents

 Fly-tipping is a growing problem across the UK as the cost of dumping our waste continues to increase.
 Approximately two-thirds of fly-tipping cases involve domestic waste that is thrown out on to the streets by householders.
 We've all seen those fridges, cookers and mattresses that all too often get dumped locally with no thought given to the cost of clearing the mess up.
 Sadly, we've seen a rise of 8% from the previous year, suggesting that the problem is actually getting worse.
-Rogue traders are also thought to contribute to the problem, after cashing on the recent festive spending spree in December.
+Traders who refuse to dispose of rubbish in the right way are also thought to contribute to the problem, after cashing in on the recent festive spending spree in December.

 In general terms, our roads and highways are the most likely place to get hit, accounting for around half of all the incidents reported and January is statistically the worst time of year for these events.
 As you'd expect, early January is the time of year when we all have an excess amount of waste to get rid of.
 We replace old items with the shiny new ones we recently received as gifts, we have large Christmas trees that are bulky and difficult to dispose of; not to mention all the packaging, wrapping and uneaten food we don't need.